Kong/docs.konghq.com/app/konnect/dev-portal/customization/index.md

 For details on the requirements for each customizable option, hover over the information (`i`) icon next to each item in the UI.

-## Custom Developer Portal URL
+## Custom Dev Portal URL

 All Dev Portals have an auto-generated default Dev Portal URL.
 You can add a custom domain.
 When set up properly, users can access the Dev Portal from both the default URL and the custom URL.
-The {{site.konnect_short_name}} Kong Developer Portal generates an SSL certificate for your custom domain automatically.
+The {{site.konnect_short_name}} Kong Dev Portal generates an SSL certificate for your custom domain automatically.

 ### Top-level domains